The Evil Dead: Legacy

-The Evil Dead has spawned a media empire.
+The Evil Dead has spawned a media franchise.
 A video game adaptation of the same name was released for the Commodore 64 in 1984, as was a trilogy of survival horror games in the 1990s and early 2000s: Evil Dead: Hail to the King, Evil Dead: A Fistful of Boomstick and Evil Dead: Regeneration.
 Ted Raimi did voices for the trilogy, and Campbell returned as the voice of Ash.
 The character Ash became the main character of a comic book franchise.
 Ash has fought both Freddy Krueger and Jason Voorhees in the Freddy vs. Jason vs. Ash series, Herbert West in Army of Darkness vs. Re-Animator, zombie versions of the Marvel Comics superheroes in Marvel Zombies vs. The Army of Darkness, and has even saved the life of a fictional Barack Obama in Army of Darkness: Ash Saves Obama.
 In January 2008, Dark Horse Comics began releasing a four-part monthly comic book mini-series, written by Mark Verheiden and drawn by John Bolton, based on The Evil Dead.
 The film has also inspired a stage musical, Evil Dead: The Musical, which was produced with the permission of Raimi and Campbell.
 The musical has run on and off since its inception in 2003.

 After the film was released, many people began to trespass onto the filming location in Morristown.
-In 1982, the cabin was burned down by drunken trespassers.
+In 1982, the cabin was burned down by the owners, who were tired of the attention.
 Although the cabin is now gone, the chimney remains, which many people now take stones from when they trespass onto the location.

-In 2020, a video game adaptation of the series called Evil Dead: The Game was announced.
-It is being developed by Boss Team Games and Saber Interactive is set to be released in 2022 on the PS4, PS5, Xbox One, Xbox Series S/X, Microsoft Windows and Nintendo Switch.
-The Evil Dead characters Cheryl and Scotty have been announced as playable characters, alongside Ash.
+In 2022, a video game adaptation of the series called Evil Dead: The Game was released.